Disenchantment (TV series)

-Disenchantment is an American animated satirical fantasy sitcom created by Matt Groening for Netflix.
+Disenchantment is an American animated fantasy sitcom created by Matt Groening for Netflix.
 The series is Groening's first production to appear exclusively on a streaming service; he previously created The Simpsons and Futurama for Fox.
-Set in the medieval fantasy kingdom of Dreamland, the series follows the story of Bean, a rebellious and alcoholic princess, her naïve elf companion Elfo, and her destructive "personal demon" Luci.
+The story takes place in the fictitious medieval fantasy kingdom of Dreamland, a fictionalized take on the Middle Ages.
+The series centers on Bean, a rebellious alcoholic princess, as well as her naïve elf companion Elfo and her destructive "personal demon" Luci.
 Disenchantment stars the voices of Abbi Jacobson, Eric André, Nat Faxon, John DiMaggio, Tress MacNeille, Matt Berry, David Herman, Maurice LaMarche, Lucy Montgomery, and Billy West.

-Four batches of 10 episodes have been released for a total of 40 episodes.
-The first part debuted in August 2018, the second in September 2019, the third in January 2021, and the fourth in February 2022.
-A fifth part is currently in post-production.
-The series has received fairly positive reviews.
+Five batches of 10 episodes were released for a total of 50 episodes.
+The first part debuted in August 2018, the second in September 2019, the third in January 2021, the fourth in February 2022, the fifth and final part on September 1, 2023.
+The series received generally positive reviews.

 Premise

-Set in the fictional, medieval European kingdom of Dreamland, the series follows the story of the adventurous, rebellious, alcoholic princess, Tiabeannie, her "personal demon" Luci, and their elf companion, Elfo.
-Over the course of four parts, the troupe explores Dreamland and other neighboring lands and uncovers a mythical conspiracy.
+Set in the fictional, medieval European kingdom of Dreamland, the series follows the story of the adventurous, rebellious, alcoholic princess Bean, her "personal demon" Luci, and their elf companion Elfo.
+Over the course of five parts, the troupe explores Dreamland and other neighboring lands and uncovers a mythical conspiracy.

-Each of the fictional nations in the series are loosely based on a real-world culture:

-Dreamland is based on medieval Europe, namely England.